 All staff who have access to information about you will have received training on data protection and information security and they work to a code of conduct which requires them to respect the confidentiality of the information about you that they have access to in order to do their jobs.

 Who we share information with and why

-Many of the services we deliver are fully integrated with health.
-This means that where you are receiving support from both health and social care, records made about you might be accessible by both health and social care professionals.
+Many of the services we deliver are fully integrated with health organisations and this means information about you might be accessible by both health and social care professionals.
 We enable access to shared records in order to prevent you from having to tell your story more than once to different people, and to make sure that the people supporting you know everything they need to in order to support you well.

-All information sharing is done with reference to the principles set out in the Cambridgeshire and Peterborough Information Sharing Framework (add a link).
+All information sharing is done with reference to the principles set out in the Cambridgeshire and Peterborough Information Sharing Framework : https://www.cambridgeshire.gov.uk/council/data-protection-and-foi/information-and-data-sharing/information-sharing-framework.
 This requires anyone we share information with, or who uses it on our behalf, to adhere to Data Protection law and to handle information securely.

 The sharing of information in health and social care is guided by the Caldicott principles.
 These are: